whytekieran/Minesweeper-UWP-App/README.md

 7. [SQLite connecting to db, and selecting and updating](http://stackoverflow.com/questions/33520099/how-to-update-row-in-sqlite-net-pcl-in-windows-10-c)
 8. [Timer for the game taken from previous project i did](https://github.com/whytekieran/MobileAppProject)
 9. The code used to generate the grid came from a lab excercise example with Damien Costello last year.
+10. [Exception handling with http post request in c#] (http://stackoverflow.com/questions/19034199/properly-handling-httpclient-exceptions-within-async-await)
+11. [Convert HTTP response to json] (http://stackoverflow.com/questions/10928528/receiving-json-data-back-from-http-request)
+12. [Convert HTTP response to json] (http://stackoverflow.com/questions/10928528/receiving-json-data-back-from-http-request)
+13. Convert json to c# list - This was done as part of a lab exercise this semester.
+14. MVVM Structure - This was done as part of a lab exercise this semester.
+15. [C# GET Request] (http client get https://www.youtube.com/watch?v=EPSjxg4Rzs8)